Keel (album)

-Keel is the fourth album by the American glam metal band Keel, released on June 21, 1987.
+Keel is the fourth album by the American rock band Keel, released in June 1987.
 This was the last album to feature guitarists Marc Ferrari and Bryan Jay, as they left the band a year later (although Jay can be heard on the live portion of the band's next release, Larger Than Live.)
 They eventually re-joined Keel in 1998 to release Keel VI: Back in Action and again in 2009 for the band's 25th anniversary.

 This was the band's first album since their 1984 debut Lay Down the Law to be produced by someone other than Gene Simmons.
 "Calm Before the Storm" was co-written by Jimmy Bain of Dio and Rainbow fame.